GraceKeane/GraphTheoryProject_G00359990/overview.md

 8) <b>Thompson's expressions & descriptions</b> - Contains useful diagrams and descriptions of regular expression operators.
 I created most of these diagrams myself with the use of microsoft paint.

 ## Algorithm
+### Thompsons Construction
 Thompson construction was created by the famous computer scientist Ken Thompson.
 Thompson construction is a method of transforming a regular expression into an equivalent nondeterministic finite automaton.
-This NFA can be used to match strings against the regular expression.
+This NFA can be used to match strings to there corresponding regular expression.
 The algorithm works by splitting an expression into its corresponding subexpressions.

-### Infix and Postfix notations
-Infix: For example - a operand b.
-When an operator is in-between every pair of operands.
-Postfix:For example - a b operand.
-When an operator is followed by every pair of operands.

-These operators forms mathematical expressions using parentheses.
-I have described the various precidence levels and rules in readMe.md.

-An example of infix notation would be A * B + C / D. If I converted that equation to postfix it would follow the rules of precidence and the output would be + * A B/ C D.
+Regex and NFA are two representations of formal languages.The algorithm works recursively by splitting an expression into its constituent subexpressions.

 ### Regular Expression<br>
 The concept of regular expressions arose in the 1950s when the American mathematician Stephen Cole Kleene formalized the description of a regular language.
 A regular expression (also called regex) is a string containing a series of characters, these special characters have a special meaning.
 They are mainly used in search engines and many programming languages provide regex capabilities either built-in or with the use of libraries.
 Essentially regular expressions are used as a search pattern for matching one or more characters within a string, therefore for this reason they are perfect for the implementation of this Graph Theory project.
 Some examples of regular expression operators are ? + | ^ . $ ( ) *